tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

-The fits to the individual participants also reveal a number of interesting cases where the models struggle to capture the data (**?@fig-htw-indv-pred**).
+The fits to the individual participants also reveal a number of interesting cases where the models struggle to capture the data (<a href="#fig-htw-indv-pred" class="quarto-xref">Figure 30</a>).
 For example participant 68 exhibits a strong a strong non-monotonicity in the highest velocity band, a pattern which ALM can mimic, but which EXAM cannot capture, given it’s to enforce a simple linear relationship between target velocity and response.
-Participant 70 (lower right corner of **?@fig-htw-indv-pred**) had a roughly parabolic response pattern in their observed data, a pattern which neither model can properly reproduce, but which causes EXAM to perform particularly poorly.
+Participant 70 (lower right corner of <a href="#fig-htw-indv-pred" class="quarto-xref">Figure 30</a>) had a roughly parabolic response pattern in their observed data, a pattern which neither model can properly reproduce, but which causes EXAM to perform particularly poorly.